TritonDataCenter/smartos-docs/docs/mailing-lists-and-irc.md

 ## Mailing Lists & Forums

-The best place to talk about SmartOS is the [smartos*discuss mailing list](https://smartos.topicbox.com/groups/smartos*discuss).
+The best place to talk about SmartOS is the [smartos-discuss mailing list](https://smartos.topicbox.com/groups/smartos-discuss).
 If you wish to send mail to the list you'll need to join, but you can view and search the archives online without being a member.
 The discussion list is the best way to find a broad range of people who may be working on